dreamcatcher-tech/network/Inbox/2025-07-29 1259 base mcp requests.md

 2. make a basic mcp server
 3. set up clerk as the auth checking thing
 4. expose the super ls repos as resources.

+stream down ai-sdk messages down as the response.